Wheat Berries, The Perfect Grain

 They are nothing but Whole Wheat grains with the husks removed.
-The ones responsible for imparting nutrition to our body – the bran, the germ and the endosperm – remain intact and that’s why consuming these are extremely beneficial.
-For the least amount of calories, you get maximum amount of fiber and nutrition.
-I mean with such a bargain – what is it that you are waiting for?
+The ones responsible for imparting nutrition to our body the bran, the germ, and the endosperm remain intact and that’s why consuming these are extremely beneficial.
+For the least number of calories, you get the maximum amount of fiber and nutrition.
+I mean with such a bargain what is it that you are waiting for?

-They look like thick, short grains — similar to brown rice.
+They look like thick, short grains like brown rice.
 Industrious folks grind them into whole wheat flour for baking; you may not have the time to regularly grind your own flour, but it’s a fun thing to try at least once especially if you have a Vita-mix blender.

 If you like sprouts on salads and sandwiches, add a little water to wheat berries and you can grow your own wheat sprouts.

 Why are wheat berries part of “A Healthy Kitchen”?

 Since the wheat kernel is left intact, virtually none of the nutrients are stripped away.
 A cup of cooked wheat berries has about 300 calories and is packed with fiber, protein, and iron.
 Tasty sprouts are loaded with vitamin E, a cell-protecting antioxidant, and magnesium, which is good for healthy bones and muscles.